vsoch/helpme/docs/_posts/helpers/2018-12-27-discourse.md

 If your discourse site will allow you to generate a token, you simply need to be logged into your browser when you first run helpme.
-This means that you should first run it locally, and then export the token in any command line environments where you don't have a browser.
+This means that you should first run helpme locally (not in a cluster environment), and then export the token in any command line environments where you don't have a browser.

 **Step 1.
 Log into your browser**